hk-speedrunning/Silksong-Rules/glossary.md

 ### Bind Dash Refresh

-> [!WARNING]
-> Not currently allowed in NMG!
->
-> This item is subject to an ongoing vote - see the Discord for more details.

 > Bind -> Buffered Dash.

 Buffering a dash input allows you to dash even if you have exhausted your midair dash.